4. Pre-Journey Checks

 Warning

-Loss of Vehicle Controls - Controls of vehicle may be hindered in situations where brakes are not correctly secured.
+Loss of Vehicle Control - Control of the vehicle may be hindered in situations where brakes are not correctly secured.
 Loss of control may lead to accidents and can cause serious damage to property or serious injury.

-- If you are unsure with adjusting systems please contact your employer or Minimal for further information.
+- If you are unsure about how to adjust systems please contact your employer or Minimal for further information.

 Attention